geometry problems from Iranian Geometry Olympiad (IGO) [all authors / proposers]

 by Morteza Saghafian

-A trapezoid $ABCD$ is given where $AB$ and $CD$ are parallel.
-Let $M$ be the midpoint of the segment $AB$.
-Point $N$ is located on the segment $CD$ such that $\angle ADN = \frac{1}{2} \angle MNC$ and $\angle BCN = \frac{1}{2} \angle MND$.
-Prove that $N$ is the midpoint of the segment $CD$.
+A trapezoid ABCD is given where AB and CD are parallel.
+Let M be the midpoint of the segment AB.
+Point N is located on the segment CD such that \angle ADN = \frac{1}{2} \angle MNC and \angle BCN = \frac{1}{2} \angle MND.
+Prove that N is the midpoint of the segment CD.

 by Alireza Dadgarnia

-Let $ABC$ be an isosceles triangle ($AB = AC$) with its circumcenter $O$.
-Point $N$ is the midpoint of the segment $BC$ and point $M$ is the reflection of the point $N$ with respect to the side $AC$.
-Suppose that $T$ is a point so that $ANBT$ is a rectangle.
-Prove that $\angle OMT = \frac{1}{2} \angle BAC$.
+Let ABC be an isosceles triangle (AB = AC) with its circumcenter O. Point N is the midpoint of the segment BC and point M is the reflection of the point N with respect to the side AC.
+Suppose that T is a point so that ANBT is a rectangle.
+Prove that \angle OMT = \frac{1}{2} \angle BAC.

 by Ali Zamani

-In acute-angled triangle $ABC$ ($AC > AB$), point $H$ is the orthocenter and point $M$ is the midpoint of the segment $BC$.
-The median $AM$ intersects the circumcircle of triangle $ABC$ at $X$.
-The line $CH$ intersects the perpendicular bisector of $BC$ at $E$ and the circumcircle of the triangle $ABC$ again at $F$.
-Point $J$ lies on circle $\omega$, passing through $X, E,$ and $F$, such that $BCHJ$ is a trapezoid ($CB \parallel HJ$).
-Prove that $JB$ and $EM$ meet on $\omega$.
+In acute-angled triangle ABC (AC > AB), point H is the orthocenter and point M is the midpoint of the segment BC.
+The median AM intersects the circumcircle of triangle ABC at X. The line CH intersects the perpendicular bisector of BC at E and the circumcircle of the triangle ABC again at F. Point J lies on circle \omega, passing through X, E, and F, such that BCHJ is a trapezoid (CB \parallel HJ).
+Prove that JB and EM meet on \omega.

 by Alireza Dadgarnia

-Triangle $ABC$ is given.
-An arbitrary circle with center $J$, passing through $B$ and $C$, intersects the sides $AC$ and $AB$ at $E$ and $F$, respectively.
-Let $X$ be a point such that triangle $FXB$ is similar to triangle $EJC$ (with the same order) and the points $X$ and $C$ lie on the same side of the line $AB$.
-Similarly, let $Y$ be a point such that triangle $EYC$ is similar to triangle $FJB$ (with the same order) and the points $Y$ and $B$ lie on the same side of the line $AC$.
-Prove that the line $XY$ passes through the orthocenter of the triangle $ABC$.
+Triangle ABC is given.
+An arbitrary circle with center J, passing through B and C, intersects the sides AC and AB at E and F, respectively.
+Let X be a point such that triangle FXB is similar to triangle EJC (with the same order) and the points X and C lie on the same side of the line AB.
+Similarly, let Y be a point such that triangle EYC is similar to triangle FJB (with the same order) and the points Y and B lie on the same side of the line AC.
+Prove that the line XY passes through the orthocenter of the triangle ABC.

 by Nguyen Van Linh (Vietnam)

-Find all numbers $n \geq 4$ such that there exists a convex polyhedron with exactly $n$ faces, whose all faces are right-angled triangles.
+Find all numbers n \geq 4 such that there exists a convex polyhedron with exactly n faces, whose all faces are right-angled triangles.

-(Note that the angle between any pair of adjacent faces in a convex polyhedron is less than $180^\circ$.)
+(Note that the angle between any pair of adjacent faces in a convex polyhedron is less than 180^\circ.)

 by Hesam Rajabzadeh

-Let $M,N,P$ be midpoints of $BC,AC$ and $AB$ of triangle $\triangle ABC$ respectively. $E$ and $F$ are two points on the segment $\overline{BC}$ so that $\angle NEC = \frac{1}{2} \angle AMB$ and $\angle PFB = \frac{1}{2} \angle AMC$.
-Prove that $AE=AF$.
+Let M,N,P be midpoints of BC,AC and AB of triangle \triangle ABC respectively.
+E and F are two points on the segment \overline{BC} so that \angle NEC = \frac{1}{2} \angle AMB and \angle PFB = \frac{1}{2} \angle AMC.
+Prove that AE=AF.

 by Alireza Dadgarnia

-Let $\triangle ABC$ be an acute-angled triangle with its incenter $I$.
-Suppose that $N$ is the midpoint of the arc $BAC$ of the circumcircle of triangle $\triangle ABC$, and $P$ is a point such that $ABPC$ is a parallelogram.Let $Q$ be the reflection of $A$ over $N$ and $R$ the projection of $A$ on $\overline{QI}$.
-Show that the line $\overline{AI}$ is tangent to the circumcircle of triangle $\triangle PQR$
+Let \triangle ABC be an acute-angled triangle with its incenter I. Suppose that N is the midpoint of the arc BAC of the circumcircle of triangle \triangle ABC, and P is a point such that ABPC is a parallelogram.Let Q be the reflection of A over N and R the projection of A on \overline{QI}.
+Show that the line \overline{AI} is tangent to the circumcircle of triangle \triangle PQR

 by Patrik Bak (Slovakia)

 Assume three circles mutually outside each other with the property that every line separating two of them have intersection with the interior of the third one.
-Prove that the sum of pairwise distances between their centers is at most $2\sqrt{2}$ times the sum of their radii.
+Prove that the sum of pairwise distances between their centers is at most 2\sqrt{2} times the sum of their radii.

 (A line separates two circles, whenever the circles do not have intersection with the line and are on different sides of it.)

 Note.
-Weaker results with $2\sqrt{2}$ replaced by some other $c$ may be awarded points depending on the value of $c>2\sqrt{2}$
+Weaker results with 2\sqrt{2} replaced by some other c may be awarded points depending on the value of c>2\sqrt{2}

 by Morteza Saghafian

-Convex circumscribed quadrilateral $ABCD$ with its incenter $I$ is given such that its incircle is tangent to $\overline{AD},\overline{DC},\overline{CB},$ and $\overline{BA}$ at $K,L,M,$ and $N$.
-Lines $\overline{AD}$ and $\overline{BC}$ meet at $E$ and lines $\overline{AB}$ and $\overline{CD}$ meet at $F$.
-Let $\overline{KM}$ intersects $\overline{AB}$ and $\overline{CD}$ at $X,Y$, respectively.
-Let $\overline{LN}$ intersects $\overline{AD}$ and $\overline{BC}$ at $Z,T$, respectively.
-Prove that the circumcircle of triangle $\triangle XFY$ and the circle with diameter $EI$ are tangent if and only if the circumcircle of triangle $\triangle TEZ$ and the circle with diameter $FI$ are tangent.
+Convex circumscribed quadrilateral ABCD with its incenter I is given such that its incircle is tangent to \overline{AD},\overline{DC},\overline{CB}, and \overline{BA} at K,L,M, and N. Lines \overline{AD} and \overline{BC} meet at E and lines \overline{AB} and \overline{CD} meet at F. Let \overline{KM} intersects \overline{AB} and \overline{CD} at X,Y, respectively.
+Let \overline{LN} intersects \overline{AD} and \overline{BC} at Z,T, respectively.
+Prove that the circumcircle of triangle \triangle XFY and the circle with diameter EI are tangent if and only if the circumcircle of triangle \triangle TEZ and the circle with diameter FI are tangent.

 by Mahdi Etesamifard

-Consider an acute-angled triangle $\triangle ABC$ ($AC>AB$) with its orthocenter $H$ and circumcircle $\Gamma$.Points $M$,$P$ are midpoints of $BC$ and $AH$ respectively.The line $\overline{AM}$ meets $\Gamma$ again at $X$ and point $N$ lies on the line $\overline{BC}$ so that $\overline{NX}$ is tangent to $\Gamma$.
+Consider an acute-angled triangle \triangle ABC (AC>AB) with its orthocenter H and circumcircle \Gamma.Points M,P are midpoints of BC and AH respectively.The line \overline{AM} meets \Gamma again at X and point N lies on the line \overline{BC} so that \overline{NX} is tangent to \Gamma.

-Points $J$ and $K$ lie on the circle with diameter $MP$ such that $\angle AJP=\angle HNM$ ($B$ and $J$ lie one the same side of $\overline{AH}$) and circle $\omega_1$, passing through $K,H$, and $J$, and circle $\omega_2$ passing through $K,M$, and $N$, are externally tangent to each other.
-Prove that the common external tangents of $\omega_1$ and $\omega_2$ meet on the line $\overline{NH}$.
+Points J and K lie on the circle with diameter MP such that \angle AJP=\angle HNM (B and J lie one the same side of \overline{AH}) and circle \omega_1, passing through K,H, and J, and circle \omega_2 passing through K,M, and N, are externally tangent to each other.
+Prove that the common external tangents of \omega_1 and \omega_2 meet on the line \overline{NH}.

 by Alireza Dadgarnia